mgastner/impact-of-hypocrisy/README.md

 # impact-of-hypocrisy
-source code for simulations presented in "The impact of hypocrisy on opinion formation: a dynamic model"
+Source code for simulations presented in "The impact of hypocrisy on opinion formation: a dynamic model"

 ## Building the executable
 1. Install the GNU Scientific Library, see https://www.gnu.org/software/gsl/